wenlab501/long-term-care-web-taichung/README.md

     participant U as User Interface
     participant S as Pinia Store
     participant P as Data Processor
-    participant A as API/Data Source
+    participant A as JSON Data Files
     participant M as Map Component

     U->>S: 觸發資料載入